In Pursuit of Honor: Accuracy

 While the film depicts the US Army eliminating its horse cavalry units in 1934 by destroying all its horses, research conducted at the U.S. Army Center of Military History and the records at the MacArthur Memorial show no record of a slaughter of horses as alleged in the film, or any order or plan for such destruction.

 In reality, the US Army and various states' National Guard units retained horse cavalry units into the 1940s.
-Several US Army units, including the 26th Cavalry Regiment of the Philippine Scouts, the 5307th Composite Unit (Provisional) ("Merrill's Marauders"), and portions of the 3rd Infantry Division and 10th Mountain Division used horses and mules for transportation for men and equipment during the Second World War, even riding into combat, in some instances.
+Several US Army units, including the 26th Cavalry Regiment of the Philippine Scouts, the 5,307th Composite Unit (Provisional) ["Merrill's Marauders"], and portions of the 3rd Infantry Division and 10th Mountain Division used horses and mules for transportation for men and equipment during the Second World War, even riding into combat, in some instances.
 US Army occupation troops in Germany included a mounted platoon.

 The US Cavalry School continued training horses and riders until 1946, when it was deactivated.
 When the Army's Remount Service ended, its horses and programs were transferred to the Department of Agriculture, which sold the horses at auction the following year.

-Slaughter of wild horses by ranchers in the intermountain region was not uncommon in the 1960s.
+Slaughter of feral horses by ranchers in the intermountain region was not uncommon in the 1960s.
 Many horsemen in this region wear Stetsons in the "Montana Peak" style which resembles the "Campaign Hat" of the old cavalry units.
 This might have contributed to the belief that the Army was slaughtering the horses.
-In his 1992 painting "Save the Wild Horses", created for a Smithsonian fundraiser, Stockton Master Artist Jack Feldman depicted the mustangs, rounded up, their eyes glowing red, illuminated by spotlights, in a nighttime mass slaughter.
+In his 1992 painting Save the Wild Horses, created for a Smithsonian fundraiser, Stockton Master Artist Jack Feldman depicted the mustangs, rounded up, their eyes glowing red, illuminated by spotlights, in a nighttime mass slaughter.